Historiography of the massacres of Poles in Volhynia and Eastern Galicia: Independent Poland

 1989 marked the end of the Polish totalitarian state and a new era in Polish historiography.
 In the light of Polish independence the subject of Ukrainian–Polish relations became a growing concern.
 The first study to be published was Tadeusz Olszański's 1989 article which shattered previous understandings of the OUN.
 He ascribes the reason for the Volyn tragedy to the inadequate policies of the Polish government in the interbellum and the destruction of moral society during the Soviet and German occupations.
 Olszański notes that in pre-war Poland, a Ukrainian nationalist movement could develop relatively freely even in the most radical forms, including the use of terror, and that the Polish state wasn't able to solve the problems concerning coexistence of Poles and Ukrainians, which resulted in popularization of nationalist and communist movements among the Ukrainians.

 Olszański introduces the term "de-polonisation".
 Olszański suggests that the OUN expected a return to the situation as it was from 1918, when Poles and Ukrainians fought over disputed territories, and that the Ukrainian leadership wanted an absence of Polish population and Polish military activity.
 De-polonization action started in March 1943.
-Contrary to what Ukrainian emigré authors claim, the fact of Ukrainian initiative and the unprovoked character of the action is confirmed by the German documents.
+Contrary to what Ukrainian émigré authors claim, the fact of Ukrainian initiative and the unprovoked character of the action is confirmed by the German documents.
 In the article from 1991, he divides "Volhynian terror" into the following stages: